JReesW/fractal.py/README.md

 ```

 Finally, the `.generate()` method should be called, which will start generation of the image and will save the image to the given path.

+Multiple examples of how to use this can be found in the `examples/` directory.